GTCG/PY4E-Capstone-Deathrow/README.md

 * Open gword.htm to see a word cloud.
 This cloud is based on the file gword.js
 * See the beauty of the word cloud :)

 I've also made a small screencast with an explanation of how the program works.
+Click the image below.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=R2cGUJTw6lc